onjonjo/libgea/Readme.txt

 Whe the event or the timout occurs the eventhandler e is called with the handle, the time of the event and the data as parameters.

+TODO ...
+Maybe we should use doxygen for this.